awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 2: Create an IAM Role for Amazon RDS to Access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>

-For RDS to call AWS Directory Service for you, you must create an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
+For Amazon RDS to call AWS Directory Service for you, you must create an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
 This role allows Amazon RDS to make calls to the AWS Directory Service\.
 When you create this IAM role, choose `Directory Service`, and attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to it\.

 For more information about creating IAM roles for a service, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.